Capturing your audience’s attention for even five minutes is a huge accomplishment for brands in today’s competitive content marketing landscape.

-Finally, when the protagonist finds your product or service, the obstacles are overcome and they achieve their desire and/or fix their problem.
+- Finally, when the protagonist finds your product or service, the obstacles are overcome and they achieve their desire and/or fix their problem.
 Things should fall into place only at the end.

 4) Understand the Relationship Between Listening and Telling

 There is a reciprocal relationship between listening to and telling stories.
-Just imagine that you are telling a story to a group of people, but they aren’t interested in listening to you.
+Just imagine that you are telling a story to a group of people, but they aren’t listening to you.
 Will you be able to tell your story?
 Nope.

 Identify the obstacles to getting your audience to listen to you, such as:

 - Relational obstacles

 In the case of marketing, getting your audience to listen to your story means understanding their mental state, their likes and dislikes, their attention span, their behavior, etc. Otherwise, all your efforts are wasted.